 All monitoring, investigative and surveillance work should be conducted by authorised ICT staff and comply with the Data Protection Act 1998, Human Rights Act 1998, Regulation of Investigatory Powers Act 2000 and the Lawful Business Practises Regulations 2000.

-All Internet activity is filtered by The Patch Project Devon CIC School UK’s internet provider.
+All Internet activity is filtered by The Patch Project Devon CIC’s internet provider.
 Browsing history will be monitored.

 Acceptable Use Agreements

-Each year, ALL staff employed at The Patch Project Devon CIC School UK shall undertake some training with regard to e- safety.
+Each year, ALL staff employed at The Patch Project Devon CIC shall undertake some training with regard to e- safety.
 As part of this training, all employees should sign an Acceptable Use Agreement and this must be held by the Provision Lead.

 All students should take part in one dedicated lesson at the start of the year (or when they start at the centre) where e-safety is addressed and students re-sign an Acceptable Use Agreement.